 You do not need to see a lawyer to make an advance directive.
 Usually, a social worker at your dialysis unit or hospital can help you.
-To find out more about the laws in your state, you may want to speak to a lawyer, the social worker at your treatment center or senior citizen center, or contact your state or local bar association.
-Also, see the resources listed on pages 21 and 22 of this booklet.
+To find out more about the laws in your state, you may want to speak to a lawyer, a social worker at your treatment center or senior citizen center, or contact your state or local bar association.
+Also, see the resources listed starting on page 23.